rotationalio/rotational.io/content/en/privacy.md

 image: "img/horizontal-global-data-flow.png"
 ---

-This Privacy Policy governs the manner in which Rotational Labs, LLC collects, uses, maintains and discloses information collected from users (each, a "User") of the https://rotational.io website ("Site").
-This privacy policy applies to the Site and all products and services offered by Rotational Labs, LLC at related websites.
+This Privacy Policy governs the manner in which Rotational Labs, Inc. collects, uses, maintains and discloses information collected from users (each, a "User") of the https://rotational.io website ("Site").
+This privacy policy applies to the Site and all products and services offered by Rotational Labs, Inc. at related websites.

 ## Personally Identifying Information